JohannesDeml/Godot-Web-LoadingTest/README.md

 * Exporting the project is a bliss compared to Unity, it is finished in a second while for Unity it takes 10+ minutes on my laptop.
 * Loading times are really long for godot (compared to unity)
 * I didn't find any way to build for WebGL 1 or WebGPU, if this exists and I just missed it, please let me know.
-* I got my hands dirty with custom export templates, but the improvements in 4.1 were not that big and I want to have a straight forward build experience, that's why I'm not doing this optimization right now.
+* So far this project does not use custom export templates (I got my hands dirty with [this version](https://deml.io/experiments/godot-webgl/4.1.2-custom-template)) since I would need some custom logic to set up everything for CI with custom templates.
+However it seems like this is worth another look.
+For more information on how to use custom export templates check out [this great blog post](https://popcar.bearblog.dev/how-to-minify-godots-build-size/).

 ## License